Wakōshi Station: Station layout

 The station consists of two island platforms serving four tracks.
 The two platforms, 2 and 3, used by Tokyo Metro services were equipped with chest-high platform edge doors in April 2012, with operation commencing in July 2012.
 Similar platform edge doors were installed on the Tōbu platforms, 1 and 4, in February 2016, and scheduled to be brought into operation from 26 March.

 Platforms

 History

 The station opened on February 1, 1934, as Niikura Station (にいくら駅) on the Tōjō Railway Line.
 Though originally written in hiragana, the station name was written in kanji (新倉駅) from July 21, 1934 onwards.
 On October 1, 1951, the station was renamed Yamato-machi Station (大和町駅).
 On December 20, 1970, it was renamed Wakōshi Station.

 Fukutoshin Line services started on June 14, 2008.

 From March 17, 2012, station numbering was introduced on the Tōbu Tōjō Line, with Wakōshi Station becoming "TJ-11".

 Chest-height platform edge doors were added to platforms 2 and 3 in April 2012, with operation commencing in July 2012.

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

+Effective the timetable revision on 18 March 2023, through services onto the Sagami Railway commenced courtesy of the Tokyu and Sotetsu Shin-yokohama Line.
+Most southbound services routing through Hiyoshi on the Tokyu Shin-yokohama Line continue as far south as Ebina Station on the Sōtetsu Main Line or Shōnandai Station on the Sōtetsu Izumino Line.